YahooArchive/mojito-pipeline/README.md

 	<div>{{text}}</div>
 	```

-4. The `Root` mojit has a single child, the `Hello` mojit, which it pushes to the pipeline:
+4. The `Root` mojit has a single child `hello`, which it pushes to the pipeline:

 	**mojits/Root/controller.server.js**
 	```js